parkerlewis9/Recursion/m1_Mathematical_factorial/README.md

 For our algorithm to do anything, it also needs a __recursive step__.
 This is where we actually do the action again -- p! = p x __(p -1)!__ .

 Our recursive step in programming is calling our function from within our function.
 It is therefore helpful to have a visual represenation of a language's call stack which registers function calls.
 This is where the magic is really happening with recursion, so we will make a visual representation of the stack and follow its function calls to create new stack frames as well its return statements which bring us back closer to our ultimate goal.

+Learning how to recurse first, then we can cover edge cases and added functionality.